-Water from contaminated water treatment plants at Camp Lejeune can also cause liver damage.
-It can lead to a variety of problems, including:
+Toxic water from the Camp Lejeune water treatment plants can also cause liver damage.
+It can lead to various problems, including:

-- Hepatitis: Hepatitis is an inflammation of the liver that can be caused by viruses, bacteria, or other factors.
+- Hepatitis is liver inflammation that viruses, bacteria, or other factors can cause.

 The contamination at Camp Lejeune has also been linked to reproductive problems in men and women.
 These problems include:

-- Infertility: Some Camp Lejeune victims have been unable to conceive children due to the water contamination.
+- Infertility: Some Camp Lejeune victims have been unable to conceive children due to toxic water contamination.

-- Miscarriages: Some Camp Lejeune women exposed to the contaminated water have had miscarriages.
+- Miscarriages: Some Camp Lejeune women exposed to toxic water have had miscarriages.

-The CDC published a report in 2013 in which they revealed that children born to women who lived on Camp Lejeune or consumed the water from the water well had higher birth defects than average.
+The CDC published a report in 2013 that revealed that children born to women who lived on Camp Lejeune or consumed the water from the water well had higher birth defects than average.

-The contamination has also been linked to birth defects in veterans' children.
+The Camp Lejeune water contamination has also been linked to birth defects in veterans’ children.
 These defects include:

 - Cleft Lip: A cleft lip is a birth defect in which the lips are not correctly formed.
 Likewise, a cleft palate is a birth defect in which the roof of the mouth is not formed correctly.

-- Heart Defects: Children born to parents exposed to the contaminated water at Camp Lejeune have an increased risk of developing heart defects.
+- Heart Defects: Children born to parents exposed to the toxic water at Camp Lejeune have an increased risk of developing heart defects.

-Victims of Camp Lejeune May Be Able to Seek Compensation Soon
+Victims of Camp Lejeune May Be Able to Earn Compensation Soon

-Our Camp Lejeune lawyers have helped numerous victims seek compensation and obtain the health care benefits they deserve, including:
+Our Camp Lejeune attorney team has helped numerous victims strive for compensation and obtain the healthcare benefits they deserve, including:

-- Healthcare Benefits: Camp Lejeune's water supply was contaminated with cancer-causing chemicals.
+- Health care Benefits: Camp Lejeune’s supply of water was contaminated with cancer-causing chemicals.
 The new law would enable these victims to get healthcare benefits from the government.